This is classic cross-country lap racing at its best!

 We want our events to spark and feed your love for racing.
 With the Shimano MTB GP’s we deliver events where podium chasers can line up with Australia’s elites and experienced amateur endurance racers and were casual racers have a blast, all feeling safe and part of our community.

-The SHIMANO MTB Grand Prix Series is in its twelfth year in 2020.
+The SHIMANO MTB Grand Prix Series is in its 14th year in 2022.
 Under the patronage of SHIMANO Cycling Australia and with its host of major sponsors and supporters it has grown to one of the major cross-country endurance racing series in Australia.

 Our GP philosophy